sarahpicard/NConcert-front-end/README.md

 Being able to see all profiles on the app, users can add friends and see what events they are interested in!

+** This project is part of a decoupled full stack application.
+The backend code can be found [here](https://github.com/sarahpicard/NConcert-back-end)

 ## 👀 Take a look at ShOwCIAL [HERE](https://nconcert-front-end.herokuapp.com/)

 ## Meet the Developers! 🤝